 So my solar charger decided to jump off my pack whilst hiking through Northern California.

-This may not sound like a big deal, but said charger (which admittedly, was badly attached to my pack) also contained a portable speaker, micro USB cord, and USB power adapter.
+This may not sound like a big deal but the said charger (which admittedly, was badly attached to my pack) also contained a portable speaker, micro USB cord, and USB power adapter.
 This coming just days after I left my trekking poles in a hitch’s car at Sonora Pass.

 Basically Any Time It Rained